Animal Farm: Significance and allegory

 Other connections that writers have suggested illustrate Orwell's telescoping of Russian history from 1917 to 1943, (Note: In the Preface to Animal Farm Orwell noted, however, "although various episodes are taken from the actual history of the Russian Revolution, they are dealt with schematically and their chronological order is changed.") including the wave of rebelliousness that ran through the countryside after the Rebellion, which stands for the abortive revolutions in Hungary and Germany (Ch.
 IV); the conflict between Napoleon and Snowball (Ch.
 V), parallelling "the two rival and quasi-Messianic beliefs that seemed pitted against one another: Trotskyism, with its faith in the revolutionary vocation of the proletariat of the West; and Stalinism with its glorification of Russia's socialist destiny"; Napoleon's dealings with Whymper and the Willingdon markets (Ch.
 VI), paralleling the Treaty of Rapallo; and Frederick's forged bank notes, parallelling the Molotov–Ribbentrop Pact of August 1939, after which Frederick attacks Animal Farm without warning and destroys the windmill.

-The book's close, with the pigs and men in a kind of rapprochement, reflected Orwell's view of the 1943 Tehran Conference (Note: Preface to the Ukrainian edition of Animal Farm, reprinted in Orwell:Collected Works, It Is What I Think) that seemed to display the establishment of "the best possible relations between the USSR and the West" – but in reality were destined, as Orwell presciently predicted, to continue to unravel.
-The disagreement between the allies and the start of the Cold War is suggested when Napoleon and Pilkington, both suspicious, each "played an ace of spades simultaneously".
+The book's close, with the pigs and men in a kind of rapprochement, reflected Orwell's view of the 1943 Tehran Conference (Note: Preface to the Ukrainian edition of Animal Farm, reprinted in Orwell:Collected Works, It Is What I Think) that seemed to display the establishment of "the best possible relations between the USSR and the West"—but in reality were destined, as Orwell presciently predicted, to continue to unravel.
+More broadly, the ending has been interpreted as underscoring how distinctions between ruling groups can blur over time, reinforcing the idea that the consolidation of power may follow similar patterns regardless of the system from which it originates.

 Similarly, the music in the novel, starting with "Beasts of England" and the later anthems, parallels "The Internationale" and its adoption and repudiation by the Soviet authorities as the anthem of the USSR in the 1920s and 1930s.
+These shifts have also been interpreted as reflecting the malleability of political messaging more generally, a feature observable in diverse political contexts across different eras.

-According to Masha Gessen, the metamorphosis of the seventh commandment ("some animals are more equal") was likely inspired by similar change of a party line which declared all Soviet people equal: the Russian nation and language suddenly became "first among equals" in official CPSU publications in 1936–1937.
+According to Masha Gessen, the metamorphosis of the seventh commandment ("some animals are more equal") was likely inspired by a similar change of a party line which declared all Soviet people equal: the Russian nation and language suddenly became "first among equals" in official CPSU publications in 1936–1937.
+More generally, the phrase has entered common discourse as a shorthand for the erosion of equality under systems that initially promise fairness, a phenomenon that commentators have argued can arise under a wide range of political conditions, particularly in periods marked by strong personalities and weakened institutional constraints.